lasigeBioTM/BENT/README.rst

 BENT: Biomedical Entity Annotator
 ---------------------------------

-Python Library for Named Entity Recogntion (NER) and Linking (NEL) in the biomedical domain.
+Python Library for Named Entity Recognition (NER) and Linking (NEL) in the biomedical domain.

 NER models are based on `PubMedBERT <https://arxiv.org/pdf/2007.15779.pdf>`__ and a post-processing rule-based module. the NEL model is a graph-based approach based on the Personalized PageRank algorithm and Information content.